khalid-hussain/shaheen/chap19.md

 disturbed and worried.

 Abu Dawood reiterated, "I know you won't believe me.
-You are right to consider me a double-crosser, conman and a hypocrite but you and Bashir Bin Hassan know Rabia and Angela far more than you know me.
+You are right to consider me a double-crosser, conman and a hypocrite but you and Bashir bin Hassan know Rabia and Angela far more than you know me.
 Rabia was already a Muslim and now Angela too has become a Muslim.
 You know that they possess feminine modesty and pride in their hearts.
 I have come to tell you that one of Ferdinand's knight